thenewobjective/thenewobjective.github.io/_drafts/social-issues/a-laymans-view-of-covid.md

 ## Do masks work

+This topic is the most politicized and one where seemingly everyone has a "common-sense" opinion.

-Not for what you think it does.
+The short answer is "yes" masks work but not for what you think they do.

 * <https://twitter.com/gummibear737/status/1315021745506660356>
 * <https://twitter.com/boriquagato/status/1316011001066778624>